emutex/wiring-x86/docs/source/galileo_gen2_api.rst

    gpio = GPIO()

-The ``debug`` constructor options can be used to enables the debug mode showing the interaction with sysfs::
+The ``debug`` constructor options can be used to enable the debug mode showing the interaction with sysfs::

    gpio = GPIO(debug=False)